-Cardiac: Pediatric Termination of Resuscitation - Trauma Arrest 3.6-P
+3.7 Pronouncement of Death in the Field

+- EMS clinicians may use this protocol to pronounce the death of a patient when one or more of the following criteria have been met:

+- Decapitation

+- Rigor mortis

+- Decomposition

-- EMS clinicians may use this protocol to pronounce the death of a patient when one or more of the following criteria have been met: - Decapitation - Rigor mortis - Decomposition - Dependent lividity - Pulseless, apneic patient in a multi-casualty incident where system resources are required for the stabilization of living patients - Patient may be "black tagged" by BLS or ALS, but asystole must be confirmed by ALS prior to formal pronouncement of death. - Pulseless, apneic patient with an injury not compatible with life - Exception: Obviously pregnant female patient should have resuscitation initiated and be transported to the closest appropriate facility. - EMS clinician has terminated resuscitation per the Termination of Resuscitation protocol
+- Dependent lividity

+Pulseless, apneic patient in a multi-casualty incident where system resources are required for the stabilization of living patients

+♦ Patient may be "black tagged" by BLS or ALS, but asystole must be confirmed by ALS prior to formal pronouncement of death.

+Pulseless, apneic patient with an injury not compatible with life

+- ♦ Exception: Obviously pregnant female patient should have resuscitation initiated and be transported to the closest appropriate facility. - EMS clinician has terminated resuscitation per the Termination of Resuscitation protocol